Use these steps to reset the Open Directory administrator password in OS X Mavericks or later.

 - On the Open Directory server, open Terminal and use this command:

 ldapsearch -LLL -x -H ldap://127.0.0.1 -s base namingContexts

 - In the output, look for the dc= entries, such as dc=ldap1,dc=example,dc=com.
 Note these entries.

 - Log in to the server as an administrator.

-- Open Terminal, then execute the following command.
+- Open Terminal, then use the following command.
 Replace the sample dc= entries with the entries you noted before.
 Also, if the directory administrator account's uid is not diradmin, change the command accordingly.

 sudo ldappasswd -x -H ldapi://%2Fvar%2Frun%2Fldapi -S uid=diradmin,cn=users,dc=ldap1,dc=example,dc=com

 - Enter your administrator account password when prompted.

 - At the "New Password:" prompt, enter the new directory administrator password you want to use.
 Enter it again when prompted.